Dovyalis

 Dovyalis is a genus of shrubs and small trees.
 Recent genetic evidence has shown the genus to belong to the family Salicaceae; formerly it was classified in the family Flacourtiaceae.
 The 15 species are native to Africa (Ethiopia south to South Africa) and southern Asia (India, Sri Lanka).
 Some are cultivated for their fruit.

 Description

-They are dense, thorny plants growing to 3–6 m tall, with sharp, 3–6 cm long stem spines in the leaf axils.
+Species of the genus Dovyalis are dense, thorny plants growing to 3–6 m tall, with sharp, 3–6 cm long stem spines in the leaf axils.
 Buds at the base of the spine produce clusters of alternately arranged simple ovate leaves 3–10 cm long.

 The flowers are inconspicuous, solitary or clustered, with no petals.
 They are dioecious, with male and female flowers on separate plants.
 The fruit is an edible, yellow to purple globose berry 2–4 cm diameter, containing several small seeds.
 They are very juicy and with an acidic flavour.

+Species

+The following species are recognised in the genus Dovyalis: